juristr/juristr.github.com/_posts/2016-08-06-ng2-forms-first-look.md

 #### Prior to Angular 2 RC5

-Prior to RC5 when Angular modules have been introduced, you had to explicitly disable the "old" Forms API which was already present in Angular 2.
-To disable it, call the `disableDeprecatedForms()` function and then enable the brand new Forms API using the `provideForms()` and by passing it along to the Angular 2 bootstrap function:
+Prior to RC5 when Angular modules have been introduced, you had to explicitly disable the "old" Forms API which was already present in Angular.
+To disable it, call the `disableDeprecatedForms()` function and then enable the brand new Forms API using the `provideForms()` and by passing it along to the Angular bootstrap function:

 ```javascript
 // main entry point